gldeng/universe/formal_theory/formal_theory_golden_ratio_e_pi_unification_en.md

 This formula indicates that φ can be expressed as a function based on e and π, derived through the hyperbolic sine function plus 1.

+Additionally, this theory discovered a more direct exponential-logarithmic identity relation between φ, e, and π:

+$`π^φ = e^{φ \cdot \ln π}`$

+This relationship shows that π raised to the power of φ equals e raised to the power of (φ⋅lnπ), revealing a deep modulation relationship between the three constants that can be precisely expressed without introducing the special parameter x.
+This relationship also suggests that φ plays the role of a dimensional conversion factor between π and e.

 ## Mathematical Proofs and Derivations

 ### Derivation of Special Parameter x